Bringing Home the Body of King Charles XII

 Bringing Home the Body of King Charles XII is a painting by Swedish artist Gustaf Cederström, painted in Paris in 1878, displayed at Gothenburg Museum of Art.
-The author painted a second version in 1884, which is now on display in the National Museum in Stockholm.
+The author painted a second version in 1884, which is now on display in the Nationalmuseum in Stockholm.
 The scene depicts the repatriation of the body of Charles XII of Sweden, who was killed in Norway during the Siege of Fredriksten.

 History

 The work was conceived to participate in the Exposition Universelle in Paris in May 1878.
 Cederström was a great admirer of Charles XII and decided to take him as the subject of the work.
 He had moved to Paris years earlier to study under master Léon Bonnat, who was initially sceptical about his pupil's chosen subject but later, seeing his enthusiasm, encouraged him to try, while warning him not to expect a positive response from the critics:

 Cederström was therefore determined to make the painting as realistic as possible.
-He made numerous preliminary sketches (now in the Östergötlands Museum in the city of Linköping) and spared no expense in recreating the scene live before depicting it: he bought a huge amount of salt to simulate snow (otherwise unavailable in Paris in May), had a stretcher built for the model of the king to lie on and also had specially ordered uniforms to be sent from Sweden for the models of the soldiers to wear.
+He made numerous preliminary sketches (now in the Östergötlands Museum in the city of Linköping) and spared no expense in recreating the scene live before depicting it: he bought a huge amount of salt to simulate snow (otherwise unavailable in Paris in May), had a stretcher built for the model of the King to lie on and also had specially ordered uniforms to be sent from Sweden for the models of the soldiers to wear.
 The remaining figures not represented by human models were crafted in wax by Cederström himself.
 During his work, he felt discouraged several times, both by his teacher's warning and by the negative outcome of his previous painting titled Albert of Mecklenburg mocked by Queen Margaret, which received much criticism.

 When the painting was acquired and viewed by the gallery before the exhibition opened to the public, he marked this moment in his diary:

 Contrary to the author's expectations, however, the work was appreciated so much that the artist was awarded the second place medal, thanks to which he was made famous throughout Europe.
 After the exhibition was over, the painting was bought for 22000 francs by the Grand Duke Konstantin Konstantinovich of Russia, who took it to his home in Saint Petersburg, the Marble Palace.
 Shortly after, Cederström also received news that his wife gave birth to their daughter.
 As proof of his admiration for the portrayed king, he named her Carola in his honour.
 We still read in his diaries: